The way to structure a blog post is quite simple:

 9. Transitions Are Also Part of Blog Post Structure

 Transitional phrases act as a bridge between one paragraph and the next.
-So they are a key part of blog post structure.

 Here are some examples: